leomccormack/convhull_3d/README.md

 /* Where 'vertices' is a vector of vertices [nVertices].x, .y, .z  */
 ```

-Where 'OBJ_FILE_NAME' is the '.obj' file path (without the extension).
+where 'OBJ_FILE_NAME' is the '.obj' file path (without the extension).

 Or they may be defined manually, for example: a random distribution of points on the unit sphere: